bevyengine/bevy-website/content/learn/book/welcome/_index.md

 - designed for effortless parallelism with a data-oriented design and automatic parallel scheduler
 - built on a high-performance foundation

-This book is designed to provide a more thoughtful, explanation-first to the engine's essential features.
+This book is designed for new and experienced users looking for a thoughtful, [explanation-first](https://diataxis.fr/explanation/) guide to the engine's essential features.
 If you just want to try it out hands-on, jump into one of our [quick-start guides](TODO: add link) instead!

 ## Stability warning